top of page

 Genetics/Heredity as a Cause of Depression

-Children of parents with major depression often ask: Am I going to suffer from depression the way my parent does?
+Children of parents with major depression often wonder: Am I going to suffer from depression the way my parent does?

-Genes passed on from generation to generation wire your brain function.
-According to a publication from Stanford if a parent or sibling has major depression, the possibility that it is inherited is from 30% to 50%.
-Inheritance is also responsible for other mental health concerns.
+Genes passed from generation to generation help shape how the brain is wired and how it functions.
+According to a publication from Stanford, if a parent or sibling has major depression, the likelihood of a genetic contribution is estimated at 30% to 50%.
+Genetics also plays a role in other mental health conditions.

-Genes can affect the development and processing mechanism of many brain features: From neuron structure and neurotransmission to, presumably, some processes involved in neuroplasticity.
-Because of this, it is important to consider family history when looking into a person’s depression (or any mental health problems for that matter) because there can be a strong association.
-If a parent is successfully on a particular psychiatric medication, it sometimes helps to consider that the same medication will work on the child, or even a sibling because of the possibility of genetics.
+Genes can influence many aspects of brain development and processing — from neuron structure and neurotransmission to, presumably, some processes involved in neuroplasticity.
+Because of this, family history is an important factor to consider when evaluating a person’s depression (or any mental health concern).
+If a parent responds well to a particular psychiatric medication, it can sometimes be helpful to consider that the same medication may work for a child or sibling due to shared genetic traits.

-If you are worried about having inherited genes for depression, you can rest assured that genetic traits do not always manifest in relatives: That means, family members will not always develop symptoms.
+If you are worried about having inherited genes for depression, it’s important to remember that genetic traits do not always manifest.
+Family members may carry the same genes but never develop symptoms.
 Often, the genes are simply not expressed.
-And, in consideration of nature versus nurture, the environment can play a great role in whether or not the genes are expressed in a negative or dysfunctional fashion.
-It is also important (and promising) to note that some genes are inherited for "resilience," which is the ability to adapt to challenging life circumstances.
+And in the ongoing balance of nature versus nurture, environmental factors play a major role in whether certain genes are expressed in a negative or dysfunctional way.
+It is also encouraging to note that some genes are inherited for resilience — the ability to adapt to and recover from challenging life circumstances.

 General Approaches to Help Depression

-Depression triggered by underlying medical or environmental factors is best managed through optimized care focused on the primary condition.
-At the same time, the depression can be treated as well, either concurrently or alone.
-There are numerous approaches to this:
+When depression is triggered by underlying medical or environmental factors, the most effective approach is to optimize care for the primary condition.
+At the same time, the depression itself can be treated—either concurrently or on its own.
+As mentioned in the section titled Depression: Overview, numerous approaches can help relieve depressive symptoms:

-• Try techniques such as yoga, tai chi,
+• Check out techniques such as yoga or tai chi.

--Deep breathing exercises - This helps release endorphins in your brain, which are"feel good" hormones.
-This technique is practiced by taking a deep breath through your mouth using your diaphragm muscle located just beneath your lower ribs (instead of using neck, shoulder and upper chest muscles), pausing and then releasing the breath through the mouth.
+-Deep breathing exercises - This helps release endorphins in your brain, which are "feel-good" hormones.
+It also helps reduce cortisol levels, which, when high, can decrease coping.
+Deep breathing techniques are practiced by taking a deep breath through your mouth using your diaphragm muscle located just beneath your lower ribs (instead of using neck, shoulder, and upper chest muscles), pausing, and then releasing the breath through the mouth.
 Repeat this several times.

--Try Progressive Muscle Relaxation Exercises: This is done by tightening muscle groups for eight seconds then relaxing them for several seconds: Begin with facial muscles, with the face, moving to the scalp - tighten muscles eight seconds, then relax; then the neck, doing with each muscle group of the chest, back, pelvis, extremities and so on.
+-Progressive Muscle Relaxation Exercises: This is done by tightening muscle groups for eight seconds, then relaxing them for several seconds: Begin with facial muscles, with the face, moving to the scalp - tighten muscles for eight seconds, then relax; then the neck, doing with each muscle group of the chest, back, pelvis, extremities, and so on.
 This releases some tension and stress.
 If you do not have time to move through all of your muscle groups, do this with those muscles you believe have the most tension.

--Analytical Meditation - This meditation involves focus on an object or a concept and focusing on only that.
+-Analytical Meditation - This meditation involves focusing on an object or a concept and focusing on only that.

--Body Scanning-Focus on a part of your body and feel relaxation, warmth, release of tension
+-Body Scanning - Focus on a part of your body and feel relaxation, warmth, and release of tension.

--Reiki, where a person connects with a universal positive energy.
-There are quite a few online sources with instructions and many live instructors who teach these methods.
+-Reiki is a practice whereby a person connects with a universal positive energy.
+There are quite a few online sources with free instructions; additionally, many instructors also teach these methods in person.

-• Journal: Write your thoughts in a journal
+• Journaling: Write your thoughts in a journal

 • Practice affirmations - saying good things about yourself